The Real Cost Savings of AI Receptionists (With Actual Numbers)

 New costs: $1,200/yr subscription + $3,744/yr (reduced admin) = $4,944/yr

 Dave saves over $80,000 per year in direct costs and opportunity cost, while capturing tens of thousands in revenue that was previously lost to voicemail.
+The math looks similar for other service businesses - see our full breakdown for cleaning companies.

 Real Scenario: A Dental Practice